Skip to main content

 Considerations

 The backup of each component and the backup of a Camunda 8 cluster is identified by an ID.
-This means a backup x of Camunda 8 consists of backup x of Zeebe, backup x of Optimize, backup x of Operate, and backup x of Tasklist.
 The backup ID must be an integer and greater than the previous backups.

 note